 Land and Water Conservation Fund (LWCF) grant cycle for counties, municipalities and Federally recognized Native American tribes is now open.
 Applications are due on October 1, 2021.

-While funding levels are yet to be determined, $4 million is anticipated to be available for local projects.
 A local government can request up to $500,000 with each application.
-The matching grants can be used to acquire new park properties or renovate/replace amenities at existing LWCF–funded parks.
+The matching grants can be used to acquire new park properties or renovate/replace amenities at an existing park.
+Find out if you have a LWCF–funded park in your community.

 The NC Division of Parks and Recreation, in collaboration with Recreation Resources Service, provides instructional videos and handouts with information on grant program selection criteria, eligibility, guidance with the application process.
 We recommend reviewing these materials prior to beginning an application.